forresttindall/RGB-JHewitt-Wardriver/README.md

 ## License

-This project is fully open source and released under [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+This project is fully open source.
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgments